gailgoveas/BreastCancer/README.md

 ## Machine Learning Final Project - Breast Cancer Classifier

-This repository contains the final project for the Machine Learning class.
+This repository contains the final project for my Machine Learning class in my Graduate Program.
 The project focuses on developing a classifier for breast cancer detection, aiming to improve awareness and facilitate early detection of the disease.

 ### Motivation